suborbital/e2core/docs/introduction/building-and-running.md

 ```

 {% hint style="info" %}
-If you prefer not to use Docker, you can also [build your Runnables locally](https://github.com/suborbital/subo/blob/main/docs/get-started.md#building-without-docker).
+If you prefer not to use Docker, you can also [build your Runnables natively](https://github.com/suborbital/subo/blob/main/docs/get-started.md#building-without-docker).
 {% endhint %}

 ## Running a development server

-Again, inside the `important-api` directory run:
+Now that we have our application bundle built, we can start a development server.
+In the `important-api` directory, run:

 ```
 subo dev
 ```

-This creates a Docker container running the appropriate version of Atmo, copies your `runnables.wasm.zip` into the container, and starts an Atmo server listening on `http://localhost:8080`.
+This creates a Docker container running Atmo, copies your `runnables.wasm.zip` into the container, and starts an Atmo server listening on `http://localhost:8080`.

 You can test the `/hello` route by sending a POST request to it: